MicrosoftDocs/win32/desktop-src/SysInfo/apisetqueryapisetpresence.md

 ---
-Description: 'This API is intended for internal use only and should not be used in your code.' ms.assetid: '836A7515-8C22-4032-9E99-F89B32C21685'
+Description: This API is intended for internal use only and should not be used in your code. ms.assetid: 836A7515-8C22-4032-9E99-F89B32C21685
 title: ApiSetQueryApiSetPresence function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ApiSetQueryApiSetPresence function